jawahar-shazab/docs/docs/api.md

 GET /v1/agents/discover/:agentId/:networkInterface
 ```

-Discovers cameras using a network interface.
+This API discovers cameras connected to a specific network interface of an agent.
+It uses the network interface as a discovery parameter instead of credentials.

 ---